rpomponio/neuroHarmonize/README.rst

 ---------

-This package extends the functionality of the package developed by Nick Cullen, neuroCombat, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (To make installation easier, neuroCombat is not a dependency for this package, but the source code is included to call neuroCombat functions)
+This package extends the functionality of the package developed by Nick Cullen, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (To make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions)

 Specifically, the user is able to perform the following procedures using this
 package: